 Hughes felt that the sounds coming from the three 12-A horns at the Chinese didn't capture the deafening sounds of airplane engines, machine guns, crash landings and explosions he had in mind for Hell's Angels.
 So for this engagement, the Magnascoped sequences would be augmented with a second optical track containing these sound effects.
-This is considered the very first film to ever be presented in a multi-channel format in any theatre.
+This is considered the very first film ever to be presented in a multi-channel format in any theatre.

 The only way to get the desired volume with the 12-A horns without horrible distortion was to increase their number.
 Sounds coming from the extra sound effects track were sent through a separate amplification system entirely, consisting of the new Western Electric 41-A, 42-A, 43-A combination, which was fed to nine (that's right, nine) extra 12-A horns, arranged around the regular three horns.
 30 watts was as much as the 43-A amp could produce, which was a good fit, since the nine-horn array had a combined total power rating of 27 watts.